linkerd/website/linkerd.io/content/2-edge/tasks/federated-services.md

   We'd recommend you use the names `west`, `east`, and `north` so that you can follow along with this guide.
 It is easy to
   [rename contexts](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-rename-context-em-)
-  with `kubectl`, so don't feel like you need to keep it all named this way forever.
+  with `kubectl`, so don't feel like you need to keep them all named this way forever.

 ## Step 1: Installing Linkerd and Linkerd-Viz